Constant Contact vs Mailchimp Reviews

 If you are setting up an email campaign for the first time, these tasks are solid starting points.
 Also, the explanations guide you on the primary actions you should take.

-Mailchimp offers a dashboard that gives you an overview of the various steps to create an email campaign.
+Mailchimp offers a dashboard that gives you an overview of the various steps to creating an email campaign.

 The checklist-style interface helps you learn the different stages involved in creating a campaign.
 Also, there is in-app messaging that dishes out helpful messages pertaining to the feature you are currently using.